 A panel of horticultural experts answer gardening questions from a live audience.
 Recorded in a different location each week

-Kathy Clugston and a team of gardening experts explore the 70 acres of the Royal Botanic Garden Edinburgh, all while digging the GQT postbag to answer your gardening grievances.
+Peter Gibbs and a team of gardening experts explore the various locations of the beautifully brutalist Barbican Centre in London, all while digging into the GQT postbag to answer your gardening conundrums.

 Producer: Bethany Hocken Assistant Producer: Rahnee Prescod Executive Producer: Carly Maile